-On brand websites from H&M to Gap to Gucci, you’ll find phrases like “innovative materials,” “sustainably sourced,” and “enhancing transparency.”
+On websites from H&M to Gap to Gucci, you’ll find phrases like “innovative materials,” “sustainably sourced,” and “enhancing transparency.”
 But when it comes to finding out whether companies actually walk their sustainable talk, there may still be problems behind their promises.
-In short, consumers still need to do research when shopping their values.
+In short, consumers still need to do research when shopping for ethical fashion.

 When you need clothes, first consider buying secondhand (here are some online stores we recommend).
 If you need to shop new, use the tips below to make your purchases better for workers and the Earth.

 Note: While we’ve detailed the strongest third-party certifications that help prove a company has taken significant steps to care for workers and the environment, some but not all companies will display these certification labels on clothing tags.
 In addition to clothing tags, look for proof of certification on company websites, or call your favorite companies to ask if they hold the certifications.

 The source of Americans’ clothes has shifted during the past 30 to 40 years, from factories stateside to ones in China, Vietnam, Bangladesh, and other Asian, Pacific Island, and some Central American nations, as companies follow the lowest possible costs for their goods.

 Subcontractors hired by major US and European brands, including luxury brands, must make clothing quickly to meet demand for ever-changing trends.
 Too often, factory owners disregard safety and fair pay to meet deadlines and turn a profit, as was the case with the Rana Plaza factory collapse that killed 1,100 garment workers in 2013.

 The big brands have the power to improve the lives of the workers across their supply chains.